expez/.emacs.d/README.md

 * C
 * Java
 * Prolog
+* The various web languages like HTML/CSS/less/sass

 ## Installation

 Just clone this repository so the file `init.el` ends up at `~/.emacs.d/init.el`.
-If you care for the packages found in the rakefile, additionally run ` rake` in the .emacs.d directory and occasionally run `rake update_packages` to update the packages.

-I recommend you start Emacs using `emacs --daemon` and connect to this daemon using `emacsclient`.